bioneos/redmine-slack/README.md

 ## Push token

-If you are worreid about too much cross-posting, and would only like certain *important* messages to make their way into Slack, we have the solution!
+If you are worried about too much cross-posting, and would only like certain *important* messages to make their way into Slack, we have the solution!
 Under the original version of this integration, our manager accounts (set to receive emails about all Redmine events) started to become inundated with two emails and a Slack notification for every Redmine